Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

 Making Your Indoor Cat Happy

-Cats are intensely curious about their surroundings And they are not satisfied, until with all their senses, they scope out their whole environment.
-Cats love to chew, and electrical cords unfortunately are one of their favorites.
+Cats are intensely curious about their surroundings, and they are not satisfied until they scope out their whole environment with all their senses.
+Cats love to chew, and electrical cords, unfortunately, are one of their favorites.

 Indoor Cats Galore